22nd EIHA Conference, Berlin 2025

 Daniel Kruse

+Since 2013, Kruse has served as a Board Member of the European Industrial Hemp Association (EIHA) and since 2019 he is elected President.
+Kruse is also Vice-Chair of the newly established Federation of International Hemp Organizations (FIHO).
 At the EIHA Kruse is particularly active in his field of knowledge of cannabinoids in foods.
 Already since 2002 he has been working on the topic of THC in food and on CBD since 2012.
 His cooperation with international experts and the advisory committee of EIHA combines the profound know-how from practice and science in the hemp and food industry.
-In course of this cooperation, various position papers and studies on THC and CBD in food have been drawn up and published.

 10.30-11.00